Learn how to sleep better to improve your health, starting tonight!

 Going to bed earlier may also help you get more sleep.
-Make it a habit of going to sleep and waking up at about the same time every day.
+Make it a habit of going to bed and waking up at about the same time every day.
 Try also to get about the same hours of rest each night.
-A consistent sleep schedule will benefit your body composition and overall health.
+A consistent schedule will benefit your body composition and overall health.

 8. Stabilize Blood Sugar